KAUR1984/mash-on-dash/README.md

 - **Packages used**:
     - *Ntlk* - Processing library of natural language in english text.
 Used for analysis of the language and data mining.
     - *Tweepy* - Encapsulates the use of Twitter API for data retrieval.
+For this functionality to work, might need to create twitter access tokens from twitter developer platform.
     - *Flask* - a micro-framework that provides the main features for web development.
     - *Dash framework* - A plotly framework for creating visualisation and interactive web applications.
     - *Beautiful Soup* - Screen scraping.